dev-bittu/lotus-grammar/grammar/functions/function_declaration.md

-### Functions in MyLang: Comprehensive Documentation (Updated)
+### Functions in Lotus: Comprehensive Documentation (Updated)

-Functions in MyLang are reusable blocks of code that perform specific tasks.
+Functions in Lotus are reusable blocks of code that perform specific tasks.
 They are defined using the `def` keyword and support various features like default arguments, recursion, variadic arguments, higher-order functions, pointers, references, and more.

 ---